kubernetes/website/docs/concepts/abstractions/init-containers.md

 ## Support and compatibility

-A cluster with Apiserver version 1.6.0 or greater supports init containers using the spec.initContainers field.
-Previous versions support init containers using the alpha or beta annotations.
-The spec.initContainers field is also mirrored into alpha and beta annotations so that Kubelets version 1.3.0 or greater can execute init containers, and so that a version 1.6 apiserver can safely be rolled back to version 1.5.x without losing init container function for existing created pods.
+A cluster with Apiserver version 1.6.0 or greater supports Init Containers using the `spec.initContainers` field.
+Previous versions support Init Containers using the alpha or beta annotations.
+The `spec.initContainers` field is also mirrored into alpha and beta annotations so that Kubelets version 1.3.0 or greater can execute Init Containers, and so that a version 1.6 apiserver can safely be rolled back to version 1.5.x without losing Init Container functionality for existing created pods.

 {% endcapture %}